grochavieira/instagram-clone-frontend/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd InstagramClone

-# Vá para a pasta backend
+# Vá para a pasta server
-$ cd backend
+$ cd server

 # Instale as dependências com npm
 $ npm install